-The telescope has undergone an enormous transformation since it was first developed in the 17th Century.
-Some of the greatest minds from Galileo Galilei to Sir Isaac Newton to the great Edwin Hubble would all contribute, over time, to the development of some of the most advanced scientific pieces of equipment ever devised by man.
+The telescope has undergone an enormous transformation since it was first patented in the 17th Century.
+Some of the greatest minds from Galileo Galilei to Sir Isaac Newton to the great Edwin Hubble would all contribute, over time, to the development of this advanced scientific piece of equipment.

-In the following article, we will journey through time and explore 15 of the most significant telescopes, and their inventors where applicable, in history ranging from the first recorded telescope to space-based telescopes observing everything from visible light to gamma rays.
+Here we will journey through time and explore 15 of the most significant telescopes through history along with their inventors (where applicable), ranging from the first recorded telescope to space-based telescopes capable of observing everything from visible light to gamma rays.

 The following list is in chronological order but is not exhaustive.

-Dutch eyeglass maker Hans Lippershey (or Lipperhey) is widely credited as the first person to patent a telescope in 1608.
+It is not known who first invented the telescope, but Dutch eyeglass maker Hans Lippershey (or Lipperhey) was the first person to patent the telescope in 1608.
 His device, called a kijker ("looker"), was, according to Hans, able to magnify an image up to three times.

 It consisted of a concave eyepiece that was aligned with another convex objective lens.
-According to legend, he conceived of the idea when seeing two children holding up two lenses that appeared to make a distant weather vane appear closer.
+According to one story, he conceived of the idea when seeing two children in his shop holding up two lenses that appeared to make a distant weather vane appear closer.

-Many historians fully recognize Lippershey as the inventor of the first telescope; however, it is due to his actual patent application.
-It does appear that both men independently created their own designs with Jansen being credited with inventing the compound microscope.
+Many historians recognize Lippershey as the inventor of the first telescope, as he was the first to apply for a patent.
+It also appears that both Lippershey and Metius developed their designs independently, while Jansen is credited with inventing the compound microscope.

-Both men received a reward with Metius receiving a nominal sum, and Lippershey was awarded a significant commission to make copies of his telescope.
-His telescopes would later be supplied to high society around Europe, including Henry IV of France.
+Both men received a reward, and Lippershey was awarded a significant commission to make copies of his telescope.
+His telescopes would later be supplied to the high society around Europe, including Henry IV of France.

 Galileo heard about Hans Lippershey's ingenious device via his French associate Jacques Bovedere in 1609.
-He immediately set about designing and building his own design without even seeing Han's device.
+He immediately set about designing and building his own telescope, although he had never seen Han's device.

-He was able to make significant improvements on the performance of his telescope reaching magnifications of around 20 times.
-Pleased with his creation he subsequently presented it to the Venetian Senate who rewarded him as a lecturer at the University of Padua for life.
+Nonetheless, he was able to make significant improvements on the performance of his telescope, reaching magnifications of around 20 times.
+Pleased with his creation, he subsequently presented it to the Venetian Senate, who rewarded him by making him a lecturer at the University of Padua for life.

-His observations also led him to discover the rings of Saturn, sunspots and Jupiter's moons.
+His observations also led him to discover the rings of Saturn, sunspots, and four of Jupiter's moons, as well as a glimpse of diffuse light arching across the sky which would later be known as the Milky Way.
 Galileo would quickly become convinced that Copernicus's Heliocentric model was absolutely correct — a position that would ultimately see him put under house arrest by the Catholic Inquisition until his death in 1642.

 Kepler made detailed studies of telescopic optics and devised his own apparatus with two convex lenses — the famous Keplerian Telescope.
-He built it in 1611 and it greatly improved the devices magnification but rendered the observed image upside down.
+He built one in 1611 and while the design greatly improved the device's magnification, it also rendered the observed image upside down.

 Apart from his significant contributions to astronomy, he was instrumental in the field of optics in general.
 His groundbreaking manuscript Astronomia Pars Optica would earn him the title of the 'Founder of Modern Optics'.

-This book contained his observations and rationalization about many aspects of optics including the use of pinhole cameras to make pictures, explanations of the refraction in the eye and his understanding of the depth perception.
+This book contained his observations and rationalization about many aspects of optics, including the use of pinhole cameras to take pictures, explanations of the refraction in the eye, and his understanding of depth perception.

-A later work, Dioptrice made him the first person in history to describe real, virtual, upright and inverted images and the concept of magnification.
+In a later work, Dioptrice made him the first person in history to describe real, virtual, upright, and inverted images and the concept of magnification.
 He would also become the first person to explain how a telescope actually works.

 Kepler also discovered the properties of total internal reflection.

-4. Christian Huygens Uses His DIY Telescope to Find Titan
+4. Christiaan Huygens uses his DIY telescope to find Titan

-Dutch astronomer Christian Huygens, inspired by the earlier works of Galileo, was inspired to build the most powerful telescope of the day in 1655.
+Dutch astronomer Christiaan Huygens, inspired by the earlier works of Galileo, built the most powerful telescope of his day in 1655.
 His enormous apparatus (for the time) was built to make detailed studies of the planets and solar system.

-Huygens greatest contributions to the development of telescopes were his invention of the Huygens ocular and the aerial, or tubeless, telescope.
-He would also show the great utility of a micrometer.
+Huygens's greatest contributions to the development of telescopes were his invention of the Huygens ocular and the aerial (or tubeless) telescope.
+He would also demonstrate the great utility of a micrometer.

-Christian also made great improvements to the grinding of lenses beginning in 1654.
+Huygens also made great improvements to the grinding of lenses, beginning in 1654.
 After some consultation with well-known opticians, he and his brother acquired some grinding plates and other equipment needed to build a telescope.

-Using his telescope, Huygens was able to observe a bright moon that orbited Saturn which he dubbed 'Saturni Luna'.
+Using his telescope, Huygens was able to observe a bright moon that orbited Saturn, which he dubbed 'Saturni Luna'.
 This name stuck until John Herschel renamed it Titan in 1847.
-Christian also studied Saturn itself in great detail using his telescope and was the first to document the true shape of the planet's rings in 1659 - they had previously been referred to as the 'ears' of Saturn.
+Christiaan also studied Saturn itself in great detail using his telescope, and he was the first to document the true shape of the planet's rings in 1659 - they had previously been referred to as the 'ears' of Saturn.

-Sir Isaac Newton would later build on the work of his forebears, notably Kepler, to reason that perhaps telescopes should use a series of mirrors rather than lenses.
+Sir Isaac Newton would later build on the work of his predecessors, notably Kepler, and reasoned that telescopes should use a series of mirrors rather than lenses.
 He believed, amongst other things, this setup would solve the chromatic aberration issues that plagued refracting telescopes.

-Newton believed that this issue could never actually be cured in refracting telescopes and resolved himself to find a new solution.
+Newton believed that this issue could never actually be cured using refracting telescopes and resolved himself to find a new solution.

 Following through on his thoughts the first reflecting telescope, the Newtonian Telescope (Reflector) was built in 1668.
-Newton's breakthrough was to use a large concave primary mirror focusing light (objective) onto a smaller flat diagonal mirror that projected an image into an eyepiece on the side of the telescope.
+Newton's breakthrough was to use a large concave primary mirror to focus light (objective) onto a smaller flat diagonal mirror that projected an image into an eyepiece on the side of the telescope.

-Other scientists of the time like Niccolò Zucchi, may have conducted similar experiments in 1616.
-It is also possible that Newton read James Gregory's 1663 book Optica Promota that had a description of reflecting microscope concepts using parabolic mirrors.
+Other scientists of the time, like Niccolò Zucchi, may have conducted similar experiments in 1616.
+It is also possible that Newton read James Gregory's 1663 book Optica Promota that had a description of the concept of a reflecting microscope which used parabolic mirrors.